Billingham Stars

-The Billingham Stars are an ice hockey team from the town of Billingham in the borough of Stockton-on-Tees in County Durham.
-They are currently members of the National Ice Hockey League playing in its Moralee Conference.
+The Billingham Stars are an ice hockey team from the town of Billingham in the borough of Stockton-on-Tees in Teesside.
+They are currently members of the National Ice Hockey League playing in its Division 1 North (Moralee Conference).
 The Stars play their home games at the Billingham Forum.

-The Stars are currently coached by ex-Durham Wasps players Robert Wilkinson and Stephen Foster.
+The Stars are currently coached by ex-Durham Wasps player Stephen Foster and former Billingham player Richie Thornton.

 Notable ex-Billingham players include current GB International and Sheffield Steelers Robert Dowd and Patrice Lefebvre who went on to play 3 games in the NHL for the Washington Capitals.

 History

 The Billingham Bombers were founded in 1971 as members of the Northern League.
 In 1982 they became a founder member of the British Hockey League and changed their name to the Cleveland Bombers.
 Between 1991 and 1995 the team played under the name of the Teesside Bombers before reverting to their original name.
 Between 1982 and 1986 and again between 1990 and 1994, the Bombers played in the Premier League, the top flight division of British ice hockey at the time.

 In more recent times the Bombers won the English League Northern section regular season championship and Northern section play off championship during the 2005–06 season.